MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Invoke-Command.md

 To establish a persistent connection to a remote computer, use the **New-PSSession** cmdlet.

 Before using **Invoke-Command** to run commands on a remote computer, read about_Remote (http://go.microsoft.com/fwlink/?LinkID=135182).

+Starting with PowerShell 6.0 you can use Secure Shell (SSH) to establish a connection to and invoke commands on remote computers.
+SSH must be installed on the local computer and the remote computer must be configured with a PowerShell SSH endpoint.
+The benefit of an SSH based PowerShell remote session is that it will work across multiple platforms (Windows, Linux, MacOS).
+For SSH based session you use the **HostName** or **SSHConnection** parameter set to specify the remote computer and relevant connection information.
+For more information about how to set up PowerShell SSH remoting see (https://github.com/PowerShell/PowerShell/tree/master/demos/SSHRemoting).

 ## EXAMPLES